-The following is a reconciliation of net assets available for benefits per the financial statements to the Form 5500 at December 31, 2015 and 2014:
+The following is a reconciliation of net assets available for benefits per the financial statements to the Form 5500:

 The Form 5500 has certain income and expense items that differ from amounts shown on the accompanying financial statements.
 These differences relate to classification only and have no effect upon the net assets available for benefits as of December 31, 2015 or 2014.